department-of-veterans-affairs/vets.gov-content-style-guide/voice-and-tone.md

 ### Use plain language.

 **Plain language uses:**
-- Common, recognizable words that often have fewer syllables than their more complex synonyms (“help” rather than “assistance”)
+- Common, recognizable words that often have fewer syllables than their more complex synonyms (“help” rather than “assistance” and "happen" rather than "occur")
-- Contractions (“don’t” rather than “do not”), active rather than passive voice, and shorter sentences and paragraphs
+- Contractions (“don’t” rather than “do not”)
+- Active rather than passive voice
+- Shorter sentences and paragraphs
 - Bulleted lists and bolded subheads to organize or “chunk” content in a clear, scannable way
 - A conversational style, with questions in the first person (i.e., "How can I get these benefits?") and answers in the second person (i.e., "You'll need to apply for benefits").